icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

 **Output**

 Check the terminal.
 The master application sends values to the node and then the nodes sends them back, which are displayed in the terminal.

-If you disconnect the cable, the prints to terminal stop as there is no connection between the two points.

-If you reconnect the cable, the system will start sending the data again.
+After the controller executes the desired motion profile the master application will disable the motor and exit.

 .. _XMOS_Motor_Motion_Control_Kit_User_Guide_Next: